 Bargain hard to get best deals.

-This is a useful guide about Traveling by local bus in Goa.
+I always traveled by taxi in Goa, which is a expemsive options.
+I reacently came across this useful guide about traveling by local bus in Goa.

 Visit Portuguese Houses in Goa

 There are old Portuguese Houses all over Goa and some of these have existed here for the last four centuries.
 Portuguese started building houses as soon they conquest the Goa in the 16th Century and built till they left in1960.